rhagelstrom/FG-Forge-Updater/README.md

 # Forge Updater

 Herein lies a Python module that will (someday) upload builds to the FantasyGrounds Forge automatically.
+It currently does not work.

 ## Getting Started